DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 - Building:
   - padding: will change the space between each building (default is 0.2)
   - colors:
     - faces: Contains the colors list in which the buildings should be displayed according to their tags.
-Every colors list in the configuration is ordered, and if a class has two of the listed tags, the first one in the list will be taken into account.
-Putting a ```!```before a tag name will set the color for each class that does not have the tag.
+Every color list in the configuration is ordered, and if a class has two of the listed tags, the first one in the list will be taken into account.
+Putting a ```!``` before a tag name will set the color for each class that does not have the tag.
     ![colors list](./../readme_files/varicity/Colors_list.png)
     - edges: Colors list for the outlines of the buildings (by default, there is only a black outline for the API classes).
 - District: